-However, the current implementation of the is\description\line() function is a little bit verbose.
+However, the current implementation of the is_description_line() function is a little bit verbose.
 Do we really need the else conditional?
-What would happen if it was not there?
+What would happen if it was not there and the line started with a ">"?
+The program would enter the if conditional statement and return True.
+When a function returns a value the program exits the function.
+The subsequent return statement would therefore never be reached.